carlschroedl/flickr-to-google-cli/README.md

 # Flickr to Google Photos CLI

+## Unmaintained, Unsupported

-A command-line tool for transferring photo albums from Flickr to Google Photos while preserving metadata, descriptions, and location information.
+This is a proof-of-concept command-line tool for transferring photo albums from Flickr to Google Photos while preserving some metadata.
+It is not maintained or supported.

 ## Features

 - 🖼️ Transfer entire photo albums from Flickr to Google Photos
-- 📝 Preserve photo descriptions and metadata
+- 📝 Preserve photo descriptions and some metadata
-- 📍 Maintain location information (GPS coordinates)
-- 🏷️ Keep photo tags and titles
 - 📊 Progress tracking and job status monitoring
 - 🔄 Batch processing for large albums
 - 🧪 Dry-run mode for testing
-- ⚡ Resume interrupted transfers

 ## Prerequisites